-It is a great pleasure to introduce you to emergency medicine at Northwestern!
-Our goal is to ensure a department in which patients receive the very best care, where the caregivers work supportively together, and where we are innovating and continually improving, confronting the many clinical, social, and operational challenges in healthcare today.
+It is a great pleasure to introduce you to emergency medicine at Northwestern University.
+Our goal is to build a department in which patients receive the very best care, where the caregivers work supportively together and where we are innovating and continually improving, confronting the many clinical, social and operational challenges in healthcare today.

-The training program is constructed to ensure that those who train here will achieve the highest level of clinical competencies in the field.
-The graduates will be ready to excel in any clinical setting.
+Our training program is constructed to ensure that those who train here will achieve the highest level of clinical competencies in the field.
+Graduates will be ready to excel in any clinical setting.
 Further, we explicitly develop leadership skills in the training program.
-These skills enhance readiness for careers in clinical practice, education, research, clinical operations, or business management.
-Whatever their ultimate career choice, we expect our graduates will operate at the top of the field and, through their career work, will serve patients well and advance the mission of healthcare.
+These skills enhance readiness for careers in clinical practice, education, research, clinical operations or business management.
+Whatever their ultimate career choice, we expect our graduates to operate at the top of the field and, through their career work, serve patients well and advance the mission of healthcare.

-All of the programs within emergency medicine are geared toward a single vision, which is the achievement of the ‘patients first’ mission.
-In this booklet, we are pleased to share with you some of the features of our department, including clinical investigation, health services research, innovations to improve care of the most vulnerable, advances in student and resident education, operations management, and breakthroughs in technology that are all improving service to the patients.
+All of the programs within emergency medicine are geared toward a single vision, which is the achievement of the “patients first” mission.
+On this website, we are pleased to share with you some of the features of our department, including clinical investigation, health services research, innovations to improve care of the most vulnerable, advances in student and resident education, operations management and breakthroughs in technology that are all improving service to the patients.

-We thank you for taking the time to visit our website and learn about the emergency medicine programs and initiatives at Feinberg.
+We thank you for taking the time to visit our website and learn about the emergency medicine programs and initiatives at Northwestern University Feinberg School of Medicine.
 Please contact us with questions and comments.